-DIY: Building a water feature from recycled items likely won’t require a professional.
+DIY scale: Building a water feature from recycled items likely won’t require a professional.
 Your DIY cap ought to be enough.
-There are plenty of items you can recycle into a water feature, including old wine bottles, water bottles, and watering cans.
+There are plenty of items you can recycle into a water feature, including:

 Cost: Making your water feature with recycled materials should be little to no cost.
 You may need to buy a pump, basin, or excavation tools, but the primary material will likely be in your garage or storage shed.

 If you love this innovative water feature idea, and enjoy keeping your piggy bank full, check out our other cheap landscaping ideas.